BUSHPUNK/ArduinoLib-BushpunkRobot/README.md

 void playBuzzer(thing, duration, times)
 ```
     duration: Is the length of the buzz in milliseconds (50% on then 50% off).
-    times:    Refers to how many buzzes to play in a row.
+    times:    Refers to how many sequential buzzes to play.

 digitalIn:
 ----------